The Dead Pixels Society podcast

 Unlock the secrets behind maximizing cash flow in industries notorious for fluctuating costs, like photo printing and construction.
 White shares her hard-earned insights into the "seven levers of cash" and how manipulating these can significantly enhance a business's financial health.
 From strategic labor management and supplier negotiations to maintaining strong gross margins, this episode offers a treasure trove of strategies that equip business owners to weather seasonal fluctuations and make smart pricing decisions that focus on unique value rather than competing solely on cost.

 As a fractional CFO, White's innovative approach provides small businesses with the strategic financial insights they need without the heavy overhead of a full-time CFO.
-She dives into the benefits of this model, offering flexible support through group programs and one-on-one guidance.
-Learn how White's transformative experience has shaped the services at
+She dives into the benefits of this model, offering flexible support throug

 Buzzsprout - Let's get your podcast launched!